A double closing is an investment strategy that allows investors to sell their properties quickly.

 A double closing is structured to avoid communication obstacles and other “red tape” that often occurs when a real estate wholesaler tries to assign their purchase agreement to the end-buyer rather than purchasing it outright and selling it to an end buyer in a separate transaction.

-Double closing ultimately avoids the certain state-specific regulations, financing regulations, and legal issues that come up in other closing maneuvers.
+Double closing ultimately avoids the certain state-specific regulations, financing regulations, and legal issues that can come up in other closing maneuvers.

 8. What are the cons of double closing?